 Alex Shah (23:16):

 Yeah.
-November, 2018 that’s when the date went down.
-So if you think about what we came up with and what we were doing, the full mandate only happened in November of 2018 and they can’t do the cryptologic.
+November 2018 that is when the it went down.
+So, if you think about what we came up with and what we were doing, the full mandate only happened in November of 2018 and they can’t do the cryptologic stuff.

 Alex Halperin (23:30):